nnaumenko/metaf/docs/sphinx/reference.rst

 		Indicates the nature of atmospheric pressure change reported in this group.

+		.. cpp:enumerator:: NOT_REPORTED

+			Atmospheric pressure tendency is not reported.

 		.. cpp:enumerator:: INCREASING_THEN_DECREASING

 			Atmospheric pressure was increasing, then decreasing.